 Reserves and Resources

-Over recent years, the Gulfsands team has undertaken significant internal technical work to review estimated resources as part of the preparation for its return to Syria.
+Over recent years, particularly from 2019 onwards, Gulfsands team completed significant internal technical work to review the estimated Reserves and Resources as part of the preparation for its return to Syria.
 During 2019, and again in 2023, Independent consultants Oilfield Production Consultants (“OPC”) were commissioned to review, audit and validate this work, and prepare a Competent Persons Report (“CPR”).
-This exercise included a comprehensive review of the Block 26 interests (Contingent Resources and Prospective Resources) in accordance with the definitions and guidelines set forth in the 2018 Petroleum Resources Management System (“PRMS”) approved by the Society of Petroleum Engineers (“SPE”).
+This exercise included a comprehensive review of the Block 26 interests (Reserves, Contingent Resources, and Prospective Resources) in accordance with the definitions and guidelines set forth in the 2018 Petroleum Resources Management System (“PRMS”) approved by the Society of Petroleum Engineers (“SPE”).

-In estimating the Resources, it has been assumed that the period of time elapsed during which the Group has declared Force Majeure on its Block 26 development and production activities, will ultimately be added as an equivalent time period extension to the contractually specified Exploration Period and Production Concession Periods, as is anticipated by the PSC.
-Discussions are underway with SPC to confirm the precise additional time that will be added.
+In estimating the Reserves and Resources, it has been assumed that the period of time elapsed during which the Group has declared Force Majeure on its Block 26 development, production and exploration activities, will ultimately be added as an equivalent time period extension to the contractually specified Exploration Period and Production Concession Periods, as is anticipated by the Block 26 Production Sharing Contract (“PSC”).
+Discussions are underway with the Syrian Petroleum Company (“SPC”) to confirm the precise additional time that will be added.

 Contingent Resources